ychab/mymoney/README.rst

 Goals
 -----

-* follow and anticipate your bank account balance anywhere
+* follow and anticipate your bank account balance everywhere
 * tag and analyse your expenses
 * summarize your recurring expenses/wages
 * being as simple as possible